EnFlexIT/JADE-AddOns/ascml/README.txt

 =====================
 1. Get the ASCML sources as mentioned above.

-2. Download JADE and JiBX

-3. Extract JiBX-<version>.zip in the lib subdirectory so that you will get e.g.:
-   ./lib/jibx/lib/jbcel.jar
-   ./lib/jibx/lib/jibx-bind.jar
-   ./lib/jibx/lib/jibx-extras.jar
-   ./lib/jibx/lib/jibx-run.jar
-   ./lib/jibx/lib/xpp3.jar

-4. Extract JADE into to lib subdirectory.
-You will get e.g.:
-   ./lib/jade/Base64.jar
-   ./lib/jade/examples.jar
-   ./lib/jade/http.jar
-   ./lib/jade/iiop.jar
-   ./lib/jade/jade.jar
-   ./lib/jade/jadeTools.jar
+2. Edit the ant.properties file setting the JADE home directory (if you unzipped the ASCML add on in the jade directory this will be ../..) and the JIBX homne directory

-5. Use 'ant lib' to generate the ASCML jar.
+3. Use 'ant lib' to generate the ASCML jar.
    It will be called ASCML-bin-<version>.jar in the lib subdirectory e.g. ASCML-bin-0.9.jar.